Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_18_dynamic_memory/mat_18.md

 3. Always pair allocation with deallocation
 4. Set pointers to `nullptr` after deleting
 5. Memory leaks = allocated memory never freed

+---

+## Closing Story

+Tian ran his dynamic resident tracker, entering 100 residents.
+The array grew to exactly the size he needed, determined at runtime.
+"This is incredible!
+No more fixed sizes!"

+"That's the heap," Kuya Miguel said.
+"Much larger than the stack, and you control exactly when memory is allocated and freed.
+But notice what happens if you forget to delete."

+Tian commented out the delete statements and ran the program in a loop.
+Memory usage climbed steadily.
+"Memory leak!
+The memory never gets freed, even after the pointers go out of scope."

+"Exactly.
+Stack memory is automatic: created when declared, destroyed when scope ends.
+Heap memory is manual: you create with new, you destroy with delete.
+Every new needs a matching delete, or you leak memory.
+And never delete twice, never delete stack memory, and always use delete[] for arrays."

+Tian added the delete statements back and watched memory usage stay stable.
+"And set to nullptr after deleting to avoid dangling pointers."

+"Perfect.
+Dynamic memory gives you power, but requires discipline.
+Next, we'll learn structs: how to group related data into meaningful units.
+Name, age, and balance together as one Resident, not three separate variables."

 **Next Lesson:** Structs - Grouping Related Data